cloud66/help-old/_posts/how-to/2013-09-26-upgrade-packages.md

 ---
 layout: post
 template: two-col
-title:  "Upgrade Ruby/Rails on your stack"
+title:  "Upgrading packages on your stack"
 date:   1560-09-26 15:33:13
 categories: how-to
-lead: How to upgrade Ruby or Rails on your stacks
+lead: How to upgrade packages on your stack
 ---

 <h2>Contents</h2>